-Comm no. Para no. Comment type Comment Explanation Country 1.
-G Substantive I support the document as it is and I have no comments Guyana, Congo, Australia, Singapore, Mexico 2.
-G Substantive Footnotes related to the use of commercial brands should be included in this draft DP.
+Comm no. Para no. Comment type Comment Explanation Country SC Responses 1.
+G Substantive I support the document as it is and I have no comments Guyana, Congo, Australia, Singapore, Mexico INCORPORATED Thank you for your confidence in our work.
+2. G Substantive Footnotes related to the use of commercial brands should be included in this draft DP.
 Moreover there are commercial brands associated to a footnote, but text of the footnote is missing (footnote No 11 in paragraph 102; footnote 12 in paragraph 108 and footnote 7 in paragraph 137) The following paragraphs mention commercial brands: 50, 53, 102, 108 and 137.
 Footnote to be included should read as follows: "The use of the brands, in this diagnostic protocol implies no approval of them to the exclusion of others that may also be suitable.
 This information is given for the convenience of users of this protocol and does not constitute an endorsment by the CPM of the chemical, reagent and/or equipment named.
-Equivalent products may be used if they can be shown to lead to the same results" Uruguay, Argentina, Chile, Paraguay 3.
-G Technical General comments about the terminology used in this protocol When preparing the EPPO Standard on interlaboratory comparison Quality Assurance experts (from outside plant pest diagnostics) commented that the term ring test should not be used any longer but test performance study should be used instead.
+Equivalent products may be used if they can be shown to lead to the same results" Uruguay, Argentina, Chile, Paraguay MODIFIED We agree in including the commercial brands as suggested.
+Please, note than in paragraph 50 the two mentioned brands are the only ones internationally distributing Tissue print-ELISA kits.
+In 53 all the brands related to the product are mentioned.
+3. G Technical General comments about the terminology used in this protocol When preparing the EPPO Standard on interlaboratory comparison Quality Assurance experts (from outside plant pest diagnostics) commented that the term ring test should not be used any longer but test performance study should be used instead.
 This terminology has now been adopted in EPPO Standards.
 We suggest replacing ring test by test performance study.
 Molecular amplification test: this terminology is not used in other IPPC protocols.
 We propose to replace 'molecular amplification test' by 'molecular tests' as in other protocols.
 In this protocol 'method', 'procedure' 'test' seem to be used with the meaning of tests in other IPPC protocols.
-The use of terms should be checked and be consistent we recommend to continue using test to designate the combination of a method (e.g. molecular/serological to detect/identify a pest in a matrix).
-European Union
+The use of European Union INCORPORATED We fully agree with the terminology of "performance study".
+Nevertheless, "molecular amplification test" refers better to PCR based techniques than molecular tests that is too general and includes molecular